 4. Adding to Soups: Broccoli rabe is a delicious addition to soups and stews.
 Simply wash and trim the rabe, then chop it into smaller pieces.
 Add it to your favorite soup or stew recipe and simmer until the rabe is tender.
 The bitterness of the rabe will add depth of flavor to the dish.
 Try adding it to vegetable soups, minestrone, or chicken noodle soup for an extra kick.

-See also Can you cook on the sabbath
+See also What temperature do you cook brats on a pellet grill

 5. Pasta Recipes: Broccoli rabe pairs wonderfully with pasta.
 Cook your favorite pasta according to package instructions.
 Meanwhile, heat olive oil in a pan, add minced garlic and red pepper flakes for a spicy kick.
 Add the trimmed and cut rabe to the pan and sauté until tender.
 Toss the cooked pasta with the rabe, sprinkle with Parmesan cheese, and serve.
 You can also add other ingredients like cherry tomatoes, pine nuts, or cooked chicken for added flavor.